aiidateam/acwf-verification-scripts/2-submit/README.md

 # Preparing the script to run all systems

-You are now ready to modify the `launch_calculations.py` script.
+You are now ready to create your own launch script.

-Open it, and modify the following aspects:
+We suggest that you copy the file `launch_calculations_qe.py`, rename it as `launch_calculations_<PLUGIN_NAME>.py` and modify as follows:

 - `DRY_RUN = True`: Change it to False when you are ready to run.
 At the beginning you can keep it to True to check if the script is correct without running.
 - `MAX_CONCURRENT = 200`: change to the maximum number of workchains that are allowed to run at any time (note! this is the number of *workchains* - the actual number of CalcJobs submitted to the queue will be 6 times larger at the end of the EOS as points are submitted in parallel)